-Deviled Eggs Benedict are a cross between two of my most beloved bites!
+Deviled Eggs Benedict is a cross between two of my most beloved bites!
 They are super easy to make and disappear as fast as you can make them!

 There is no appetizer I covet more than great deviled eggs.
 If they’re at a party, they must be mine.
 I also have no shame in admitting that I’m almost always the person who took the last egg.
 Sorry, you should have been faster.
 But what happens when you mash up an appetizer obsession with one of the most popular brunch dishes of all time?
 Magic!